Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication: Introduction

-In response to the outlined challenges, this article introduces a novel framework for modulation-agnostic semantic communication, which is anchored in a single-model universal JSCC scheme that is adept at functioning across various modulation orders.
+In response to the outlined challenges, as illustrated in Fig. \ref{fig:Introduction}(b), this article introduces a novel framework for modulation-agnostic semantic communication, which is anchored in a single-model universal JSCC scheme that is adept at functioning across various modulation orders.
 To realize this, an NN-based uJSCC encoder-decoder pair in conjunction with a VQ codebook is developed to utilize conventional digital modulation schemes.
 Notably, our proposed single-model encoder-decoder system demonstrates effective communication and task performance while maintaining reduced model complexity and training overhead compared to other benchmark approaches.
-In addition, the VQ codebook is not uniformly designed but is trained jointly with the uJSCC encoder-decoder, ensuring robust transmission of the extracted feature vectors.
+In addition, the VQ codebook is not uniformly designed but is trained jointly with the uJSCC encoder-decoder, ensuring robust transmission of the feature vectors.

 The proposed framework is validated through a series of experiments in a semantic communication setting for image transmission and reconstruction tasks.
 We compare the proposed uJSCC against benchmark schemes, including model-efficient JSCC (which leverages a single model trained simultaneously for all modulation orders) and task-effective JSCC (which independently trains multiple models for each modulation order).
 The proposed scheme outperforms the model-efficient approach and achieves comparable or superior task performance compared to the task-effective JSCC by employing multiple batch normalization (BN) modules at each CNN layer.
-Furthermore, experiments demonstrate that the proposed method consistently delivers excellent performance across different encoder-decoder model sizes and with a higher volume of symbol transmission.
+The effectiveness of multiple BN modules in this context is clearly verified through ablation studies.
+Additionally, DeepJSCC-Q \cite{tung2022deepjscc} and conventional separate source-channel coding (SSCC) methods are employed as benchmark schemes.
+Furthermore, experiments demonstrate that the proposed method consistently delivers excellent performance across different encoder-decoder model sizes, with a higher volume of symbol transmission, and for various datasets including low and high-resolution images.